moonshine-software/doc/en/security/authentication.md

 ### Advantages of using pipelines

-- Flexibility: Easy to add, remove, or change the order of checks.
+- **Flexibility**: Easy to add, remove, or change the order of checks,
-- Modularity: Each aspect of extended authentication is isolated in a separate class.
+- **Modularity**: Each aspect of extended authentication is isolated in a separate class,
-- Extensibility: Easy to add new authentication methods or checks.
+- **Extensibility**: Easy to add new authentication methods or checks.

 Using authentication pipelines allows for complex authentication scenarios while keeping the code clean and modular, and gives full control over the process of users logging into the **MoonShine** admin panel.

 <a name="socialite"></a>
 ## Socialite